Euro20179/AIO-LIMAS/README.md

     - [x] drop
     - [x] pause
     - [x] continue
+  - [ ] Ability to reassociate with a different library entry
+    - Something like `/api/v1/engagement/reassociate?id=X&new-id=Y`
 - [ ] Library features
   - [x] copy of (id)
     - that way if the user has say, a digital movie and blu ray of something